WillCBurroughs/.github.io/blog.md

 > Take a break, look at similar problems.
 Try something that is close to solving the problem and then iterate.

+# Week 3

+## What do we want to keep doing?

+> Working on projects that are fun and that I can learn from.
+Learning everyday and having a good time making things that I enjoy.

+## What do we want to stop doing?

+> Only finishing projects without doing the best I could.
+Always work on projects and a little extra to them.

+## What do we want to write into our DNA and do forever?

+> Enjoying making projects and coming up with fun ideas for interesting projects

+## What do we want to tell our "prior to Bootcamp" self?

+> Working on projects is the best way to learn and you will run into things that you don't like.
+Sometimes you have to go through things the longways.